 Media literacy is a key skill students will need in life to be successful.
 My top priority in the classroom is helping students learn in a fun and safe environment.
 I love to integrate mass media sources into my daily lessons.

 Media literacy is one of the curriculum aspects that many school districts require we teach, and it is super fun and engaging to do so.

 Media literacy is the ability to think critically about the media sources people interact with daily.
 We want to set our students up for success, and including a balanced approach to literacy with media integration is a great way to ensure this.

-Here are my top five reasons why teaching media literacy is so important:
+Here are my top five reasons why teaching media literacy is important:

 - Media is Everywhere.
 In today’s world, we are bombarded with images and messages.
-Everyone, including our students, is engaging with media multiple times a day and in multiple forms; everything from their smartphones to YouTube, television advertisements, even posters at the bus stop.
+Everyone, including our students, is engaging with media multiple times a day and in multiple forms; everything from their smartphones to YouTube, television advertisements, and even posters at the bus stop.
 We are constantly engaging with media texts, which means as educators, we need to make sure our students know and understand how to do this effectively.

 - It prepares students for today and their future.
 Our students are consumers of information daily, through many forms of media (for example, reading their textbooks in Math class, searching a website for an essay, watching a YouTube video to learn about maps, etc.).
 Additionally, they will be, if they aren’t already, producing media.
 Our students need to understand how it works, the rules it follows, and the purposes they serve in sharing a message.

 - It’s Fun!
 Our students consume many types of media daily, as I’ve mentioned before, which obviously means they must enjoy some of those media types.
 Why not harness that interest in the classroom?

 Now that we are all on board for the why, let’s tackle how to teach media literacy in your classroom.